SuperOfficeDocs/superoffice-docs/docs/automation/chatbot/index.md

 ### Webhooks

-There are webhook events that are fired that correspond to the CRMscript triggers.
+There are webhook events that are fired that correspond to the CRMScript triggers.

 These events are fired when chat sessions and messages change: